Skip to main content

 Avoid Arguments

-Arguments trigger a stress response and with somebody in recovery this can lead to a vulnerability of relapse.
+Arguments trigger a stress response, and with somebody in recovery, this can lead to a vulnerability to relapse.
 Stress is by far the #1 cause of relapse.
 Try to avoid arguments.
 If a discussion is turning into an argument, try tabling the discussion until things have settled.
-Wait for things to settle and for both parties to be willing to readdress the topic.
-If a resolution cannot be reacted, sometimes it can be best to agree to disagree and move on.
+Wait for things to play out and for both parties to be willing to readdress the topic.
+If a resolution cannot be reached, sometimes it can be best to agree to disagree and move on.

 Help Them Form Good Habits

-A healthy body is an essential part of recovery.
+A healthy body is essential to recovery.
 Depending on how significantly addiction has impacted their body, healing can take time.
-For a multitude of reasons it can sometimes be difficult for people in recovery to develop healthy lifestyle practice.
+For a multitude of reasons, it can sometimes be difficult for people in recovery to develop healthy lifestyle practices.
 So, try inviting them on outings like walks, hikes, cycling, swimming, etc.

-This can assist in the development of a healthy active lifestyle.
-Try, going grocery shopping together and creating a healthy meal.
+This can assist in developing a healthy, active lifestyle.
+Try going grocery shopping together and creating a nutritious meal.
 This can be another way to help form good habits.

-Even though it may seem like a good idea to make huge changes all at once, keep in mind that small mind incremental changes over time are more sustainable in the long-term, so easy does it.
+Even though it may seem like a good idea to make massive changes all at once, keep in mind that small, incremental changes over time are more sustainable in the long-term, so easy does it.

 Learn to be Patient

-A substance use disorder can often lead to the development of negative behavior patterns.
-Once the individual stops using alcohol or drugs we think these behaviors will just disappear.
-This is quite often not the case.
-Many of the behaviors may change but also still remain to some degree.
-When you see these same behaviors when the person is sober it can seem like they have not changed at all.
+A substance use disorder can often lead to the development of negative behaviour patterns.
+Once the individual stops using alcohol or drugs, we think these behaviours will disappear.
+This is usually not the case.
+Many of the behaviours may change, but also remain to some degree.
+When you see these same behaviours when the person is sober, it can seem like they have not changed at all.
 This is where we have to remember that recovery takes time.
-It can be challenging to practice patience but in doing so it can be one of the most loving things you can do for them.
-Recovery is not easy and it can be a struggle, and your patience can be a precious gift.
+It can be challenging to practice patience, but doing so can be one of the most loving things you can do for them.
+Recovery is not easy, and it can be a struggle; your patience can be a precious gift.

 Learn About Addiction and How to Get Better